 In the meantime, Google Docs has been building up a presence in our web lives with a slew of improvements.
-Tim covered features like real time collaboration, online chat, and high quality imports, when he took a fresh talked about 4 New Features That Makes Google Docs Even Better.

 The Google Docs family has a member called Drawings and it too comes with these improved qualities.
 Plus the Google family of apps is one of our more visited web families anyway.

 Let’s test Google’s online drawing tool and see if it’s as hospitable as most of Google’s other members.

 Open your canvas from Create new – Drawing.

 It’s definitely not sophisticated as a full-featured drawing app, but the tools are adequate for basic drawing and representing ideas.
 You can draw a variety of Shapes, Scribbles, Polylines, and smooth Curves.

 For instance, Shapes can be quickly used to build up flowcharts or hierarchical diagrams.

 You can connect shapes with lines.
 Line tools come with all the regular enhancements like different types of arrowheads and line decoration options.